scanpay/woocommerce-scanpay/readme.md

 <img src="https://docs.scanpay.dk/img/woocommerce/install-scanpay.png?1" width="700" alt="Install Scanpay for WooCommerce">

-2. Activate the plugin after the instalment for further configuration.
+2. Activate the plugin after the installation for further configuration.
 You can also navigate to `Plugins > Installed Plugins` and activate the *"Scanpay for WooCommerce"* plugin under this setting.
 <br>